-The purpose of this report is solely to describe the scope of testing performed on the District's compliance with certain laws and regulations contained in the accompanying Louisiana Compliance Questionnaire (Exhibit A), as required by R.S.
-24:513 and the Louisiana Governmental Audit Guide, and the results of that testing, and not to provide an opinion on control or compliance.
+The purpose of this report is solely to describe the scope of testing performed on the District's compliance with certain laws and regulations contained in the accompanying Louisiana Compliance Questionnaire (Exhibit A), as required Louisiana Revised Statute 24.513 and the Louisiana Governmental

+Audit Guide, and the results of that testing, and not to provide an opinion on control or compliance.
 This report is intended solely for the information of and use by the management of the District and Louisiana Legislative Auditor and is not intended to be and should not be used by anyone other than these specified parties.
 Accordingly, this report is not suitable for any other purpose.
-In accordance with Louisiana Revised Statute 24:513, this report is distributed by the Legislative Auditor as a public document in accordance with Louisiana Revised Statute 44:6.
+In accordance with Louisiana Revised Statute 24:513, this report is distributed by the Louisiana Legislative Auditor as a public document.

-Kolder, Slaven & Company, LLC Certified Public Accountants
+Kolder, Slaven & Company, LLC

+Certified Public Accountants

-Morgan City, Louisiana September 13, 2022 LOUISIANA ATTESTATION QUESTIONNAIRE Exhibit A
+Morgan City, Louisiana November 27, 2023 LOUISIANA ATTESTATION QUESTIONNAIRE Exhibit A

-Waterworks District No. 5 of the Parish of St. Mary Louisiana Attestation Questionnaire Year Ended May 31, 2022
+Waterworks District No. 5 of the Parish of St. Mary Louisiana Attestation Questionnaire Year Ended May 31, 2023